felipeimp22/NODEJS---CRUD-and-MiddleWares/readme.md

 #### About
-in the index it is about the classes during the module 1, and the challenge is about the module 1.
+in the index.js it is about the classes during the module 1, and the challenge.js is about the challenge module 1.